hpharmsen/justai/README.md

 making us both laugh and cry.
 A heartwarming and nostalgic movie that still resonates with audiences today.
 ```
+## Other models
+Justai can use different types of models:

+**OpenAI** models like GPT-3.5, GPT-4-turbo-preview\
+**Anthropic** models like claude-3-opus-20240229 and claude-3-sonnet-20240229\
+**Open source** models like Llama2-7b or Mixtral-8x7b-instruct as long as they are in the GGUF format.

+The provider is chosen depending on the model name.
+E.g. if a model name starts with gpt, OpenAI is chosen as the provider.
+To use an open source model, just pass the full path to the .gguf file as the model name.

 ## Using the examples
 Install dependencies: